Perspective | Fans of Florida’s ‘Don’t Say Gay’ bill have a new favorite word: ‘grooming’

 “Call [liberals] groomers and pedophiles if they oppose [the Florida bill],” tweeted conservative syndicated radio host Jesse Kelly.
 “Put THEM on the defensive.
 Make THEM afraid.
 Make THEM avoid talking about it.
 You have the high ground.
 Use it to destroy your enemy.”
 He continued: “Stop worrying about what the media says.
 If they parrot Dem talking points, call them groomers too.”

-Whether the people who claim “grooming” understand that their rhetoric is overheated is beside the point.
-Even the suggestion of preying on children is potentially very dangerous.
+It’s not exactly clear how much of all this is just strategic hyperbole.
+But whether the people who claim “grooming” understand that their rhetoric is overheated is beside the point.
+Even the suggestion that children are being somehow preyed on is potentially very dangerous.
 In 2016, a man entered Comet Ping Pong in Washington and fired a gun.
 He had been misinformed on conspiracy-riddled messageboards that the pizza restaurant was harboring a ring of pedophiles, and he drove several hundred miles to save the children.

 To be clear, Kelly is not calling for physical violence.
 None of these activists or pontificators are.
 But they are exposing their followers to a loathsome rhetorical tactic based on the dehumanization of gay people.
 Over time, their followers might become conditioned to think denying gay people respect or acknowledgment is normal, even though it’s awful.